-mineral is extracted from ore.
-If 2020, we remained committed to managing our tailings in safe and environmentally responsible ways throughout the tailings facility
+- the leftover waste materials after mineral is extracted from ore.
+If handled responsibly, risks to the environment, local communities and human health and safety from tailings can be eliminated.
+In 2020, we remained committed to managing our tailings in safe and environmentally responsible ways throughout the tailings facility lifecycle, and being open and

-Currently, Endeavour manages three lease the third (El Compas).
-For wet tailings deposition, embankments are constructed with properly compacted rock and soil that is tailings deposition ("dry-stack"), to ensure design criteria are met.
-All of
+Currently, Endeavour manages three active tailings facilities in Mexico - at our sites in Guanacevi, El Compas and Bolañitos plus one facility that is on care and maintenance, El Cubo.
+We own two facilities and lease the third (El Compas).
+For wet tailings deposition, embankments are constructed with properly compacted rock and soil that is structurally competent.
+For filtered tailings deposition ("dry-stack"), we ensure tailing proper moisture content and then compact the tailing to ensure design criteria are met.
+All of our facilities meet a minimum 1.5 safety factor.